openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

         * network: net1 with ip 10.0.0.5
         * SG: SG_1
     10. In tenant 'test_2' create net2 and subnet2 with CIDR 10.0.0.0/24.
-    11. In tenant 'test_2' Create Router 'router_2' with external floating network
+    11. In tenant 'test_2' create Router 'router_2' with external floating network
     12. In tenant 'test_2' attach interface of net2, subnet2 to router_2
     13. In tenant "test_2" create security group "SG_2" and add rule that allows ingress icmp traffic.
     14. In tenant "test_2" launch instance: